Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Davis is responsible for attempting 13.2% of his team's field goal attempts this season with 17.2 per game.
+- Davis is responsible for taking 13.2% of his team's field goal attempts this season with 17.2 per game.

 - The Lakers average the second-most possessions per game with 104.8.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the NBA on defense.

-- On the boards, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per contest.
+- The Warriors are the 15th-ranked team in the NBA, giving up 43.3 rebounds per game.

 Anthony Davis vs. the Warriors